Big UK companies with 250 or more employees must publish their gender pay gaps by midnight on 4th April 2018.

 “Helping women to reach their full potential isn’t only the right thing to do, it makes good economic sense and is good for British business,” said Greening.
 “I am proud that the UK is championing gender equality and now those employers that are leading the way will clearly stand out with these requirements.”

 What is the UK’s current gender pay gap?

-The gender pay gap reached a record low this year, with women earning 9.4% less than men, down from 17.4% from 1997.
+The gender pay gap reached a record low last year, with women earning 9.4% less than men, down from 17.4% from 1997.
 However, there has been barely any progress since 2012, when women took home 9.5% less salary than men, proving that there is a long way to go.